Clinical Psychology

 Traumatic experiences can leave an individual with visible or invisible marks or cause an individual to detour away from his or her values, self-respect, performance goals, artistic development, or connection to others.

 Traumatic reactions can occur following a variety of adverse and stressful experiences.
-Some individuals have experienced traumatic physical or emotional injuries or varying degrees of interpersonal abuse or sexual boundary violations by someone in power.
+Some individuals have experienced traumatic physical or emotional injuries or varying degrees of interpersonal abuse or sexual boundary violations by someone in power, including in their own family.
+Others may have experienced intimate partner violence or identify as adult children of alcoholic or dysfunctional families.
+Others may identify as having complex trauma (or C-PTSD).
 Traumatic reactions can also follow an experience of witnessing or learning of someone else being seriously harmed.
-Dr. Rowan uses empirically supported narrative and exposure-based trauma treatments, including Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Prolonged Exposure for Post-Traumatic Stress Disorder (PE and DBT-PE).
+In addition to a process-based CBT approach, Dr. Rowan may use empirically supported narrative and exposure-based trauma treatments, including Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Prolonged Exposure for Post-Traumatic Stress Disorder (PE and DBT-PE).
 Clients may learn skills which can be used to stay in the present moment, regulate fear response, and increase self-compassion.
 Clients often seek support in steadying the nervous system so that they can successfully approach and process difficult memories.
 Their treatment goals may include reducing a persistently heightened fear response, increasing accurate expression of emotions, and/or clarifying inaccuracies in their feelings and beliefs about themselves, other people, and the world at large.
 As treatment progresses, clients may begin to approach previously avoided situations and activities with the aim of reducing their traumatic reactions to such situations and activities.
 In doing so, they may increase their feelings of joy, establish (or re-establish) a value-based life direction, and enhance assertiveness and creativity.

 Couples & Family Therapy